Back to Technology

 Limitations & Beyond

 Despite their success, static word embeddings have fundamental limitations.
-Polysemy—words with multiple meanings—cannot be captured: "bank" (financial vs river) receives a single vector that blends both meanings.
+Polysemy\u2014words with multiple meanings\u2014cannot be captured: "bank" (financial vs river) receives a single vector that blends both meanings.
 Context-dependence is ignored: "I went to the bank" means different things in different sentences, but the word "bank" always maps to the same vector.

 Word embeddings also encode societal biases present in training data.
 Studies have shown that "doctor" is closer to "man" while "nurse" is closer to "woman" in many embedding spaces.
 These biases can propagate to downstream applications.
 Additionally, embeddings struggle with rare words, domain-specific terminology, and compositional meaning (the meaning of "not happy" isn't simply the negation of "happy" in vector space).

-Beyond Static Embeddings
+From Static to Contextual Embeddings

 # Demonstrating polysemy limitation